adjust/adobe_air_sdk/README.md

 ### <a id="push-token">Push token

-To send us the push notification token, then add the following call to Adjust **whenever you get your token in the app or when it gets updated**:
+To send us the push notification token, add the following call to Adjust **whenever you get your token in the app or when it gets updated**:

 ```actionscript
 Adjust.setDeviceToken("YourPushNotificationToken");